splunk/splunk-cloud-sdk-js/docs/md/interfaces/serviceclientargs.md

 **● urls**: * `undefined` &#124; `object`
 *

-An object of specific key value pairs. `api` the base Splunk Cloud Platform endpoint.
-Example: `https://api.splunkbeta.com`
+An object of key value pairs, where the keys represent a Splunk Cloud Platform cluster, and values are the base url for the cluster.
+Example: `{ "api": "https://api.splunkbeta.com" }`

 ___